News, Resources and The Word

 Churchman's Ordo Kalendar - 2019 Available

-The Ashby Churchman's Ordo Kalendar for 2018 is available from us for $6.00 postpaid.
+The Ashby Churchman's Ordo Kalendar for 2019 is available from us for $6.00 postpaid.
 Drop us a line or email us for your copy.
 Bishop Yingling has been the editor/compiler of this work for over 20 years, plus several years co-editing it with the late Father Donald Garfield, once Rector of S. Mary the Virgin Church in New York City.
+This year's edition features a new format.

 With regard to the Ashby Calendars, the Churchman's Ordo Kalendar essentially follows the kalendar in The Anglican Service Book and Lesser Feasts and Fasts, 2006.
 Those who purchase the Ashby Episcopal Edition of the kalendar, also edited by Bishop Yingling, should know that this edition strictly follows the official kalendar of the BCP 1979.
 There is considerable confusion in the Episcopal Church circles about the calendar.
 Holy Women, Holy Men is now "out" and the successor publication has not yet been made official.
 So the 2006 edition is still official.
 So, for Anglo-Catholics, the Churchman's Ordo edition is the choice.

 Some Numbers to Remember